Patients’ clinical records must:

 recording diagnosis and planned treatment

 Whenever the dentist diagnoses damage, decay, gum disease or another problem that indicates a need for treatment to be performed, this is recorded immediately using the Exact computer software.
 The need for treatment is recorded by adding an item of “planned treatment” to the patient chart.
 The computer system makes and retains a record of the date that the planned treatment was “charted” and by whom (even after the treatment has been completed and marked as such).
-We also make a separate record of the fact of diagnosis and the date that it was arrived at (see codes EXNP – new patient examination – and EX15 – regular examination).
+We also make a separate record of the fact of diagnosis and the date that it was arrived at (see codes EXNP – new patient examination – and EX15 – regular examination, for example).

 Reasons for the diagnosis can be recorded by the dentist editing items of “planned treatment” to indicate why the need for treatment was identified, though we frequently use dedicated, separate codes to record symptoms, diagnosis and consent (eg see “Fillings” or “Crowns” codes).

 A link to the image database also allows easy access to contemporaneous intra-oral camera images and x-ray results, further reinforcing the reasons for diagnosis.
 The dentist must explain their findings to the patient and agree which treatment is to be carried out in consultation with the patient.
 X-ray findings (reports) are written up as a matter of course for every image taken.
 Notes relating to what is shown on intra-oral photographs are only made where this is absolutely necessary, though the fact that photographs have been taken and shown to the patient is recorded in the notes.

 Patients are provided with a written treatment plan confirming the treatment that is proposed (or where they have decided not to proceed with all proposed treatment, confirming treatment that has been agreed).
 This may be handed to them at the appointment when the treatment was discussed or sent to them afterwards.
 The treatment plan is accompanied by information leaflets relating to the proposed treatments (where these are available).

 recording consent, refusal and patient’s wishes